Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/fe_lookup-component.en.md

 Property | Description | Default value
 :--------------|:-----------------------------------------------------------|:-------------
-`autocomplete` | autocomplete Mode, in the mode of "read-Only" doesn't work | false `minCharacters` | Minimum number of characters to autocomplete, autocomplete mode and in the mode drop-down list | 1 `maxResults` | Maximum number of records displayed in autocomplete mode and in the mode in the mode drop-down list, not required property | 10
+`autocomplete` | Mode autocomplete, in the "read-Only" doesn't work | false `minCharacters` | Minimum number of characters to autocomplete mode autocomplete and in the mode drop-down list | 1 `maxResults` | Maximum number of records displayed in autocomplete mode and in the mode in the mode drop-down list, not required property | 10
 `autocompleteProjection` | Name of the projection which reads the fields in the query to display the records, not a mandatory property is used for calculated fields | undefined
-`autocompletePersistValue` | Flag to control whether or not to leave the entered value when focus is lost, if the results autocomplete was not selected no value | false
+`autocompletePersistValue` | a Flag to control whether to leave or not the entered value when focus is lost, if the results autocomplete was not selected no value | false

 #### The imposition of the sort the hidden fields of the wizard